Irma Lerma Rangel: Death and legacy

 Rangel died of breast cancer (as well as ovarian and brain cancers) on March 18, 2003.
 Her legislative collection is stored at the South Texas Archives and Special Collections at Texas A&M University-Kingsville.
 Cecilia Aros Hunter, professor and university archivist, was a personal family friend for more than thirty years.
 The collection consists mainly of legislative papers created while Rangel served in the Texas State Legislature for almost twenty-six years and papers left in her law office in Kingsville.

 Irma Lerma Rangel Young Women's Leadership School became the first all-girls public school in the State of Texas.
 Established in collaboration with the Young Women's Preparatory Network and the Dallas Independent School District it serves grades 6th through 12th.

+The Texas A&M University Irma Lerma Rangel School of Pharmacy is named in her honor due to Texas Education Code § 89.051, which requires "Irma Rangel" to be part of its official name.